roamlab/reactemg/README.md

 cd minLoRA && pip install -e .
 ```

 minLorRA was built for editable install with `setup.py develop`, which is deprecated.
-Considering enabling `--use-pep517` and use `setuptools ≥ 64` when working with `pip ≥ 25.3`.
+Consider enabling `--use-pep517` and use `setuptools ≥ 64` when working with `pip ≥ 25.3`.

 ## :floppy_disk: Datasets